3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Distance: ~2.5 miles / 4 km round trip

-Tip: Go early if you want to avoid crowds and have more uninterrupted running.
+Tip: Go early to avoid crowds and get a smoother, uninterrupted run.

 Lunch: Chilean empanadas